RealClarkey/Multithreaded-Prime-Finder/README.md

 # Multithreaded Prime Finder (C, POSIX Threads)

 This program reads a list of numbers from a file and uses multithreading to identify and count all the prime numbers.
-It was developed as part of a second-year module in *Numerical Methods and Concurrency* at City Campus, and scored **97/100**.
+It was developed as part of a second-year module in *Numerical Methods and Concurrency* .

 ## Features
 - Efficient prime number detection using `sqrt(n)` logic.